MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 is this still true?-->
 ## Assign Email Scenarios to Email Accounts
-Email scenarios are processes that involve sending a document, such as a sales or purchase order, or a notification, such as an invitation to an external accountant.
+Email scenarios are processes that involve sending a document.
+For example, a sales or purchase order or a notification, such as an invitation to an external accountant.
 You can use specific email accounts for specific scenarios.
 For example, you can specify that all users always send sales documents from one account, purchase documents from another, and warehouse or production documents from a third account.
 You can assign, reassign, and remove scenarios whenever you want, but you can only assign a scenario to one email account at a time.
 The default email account will be used for all scenarios that are not assigned to an account.

 <!--
 ## To set up email